HyunCafe/contribute-practice/contributing.md

 ## I
 Israel Fitsum (https://github.com/codeXXripper)<br>
-  " The one with the Year 2023,where I will contribute with open source projects!"
+  " The one with the Year 2023,where I will contribute with open source projects! 👨‍💻"
 ## J

 ## K